These four countries have shared commercial ties, geopolitical aspirations and a venerable constitutional tradition over centuries.

-These countries have commercial links, geopolitical aspirations and a constitutional tradition in common.
-Our aim is to encourage governments to introduce freedom of movement between the CANZUK nations for citizens of Canada, Australia, New Zealand and the United Kingdom.
-In addition, we regard loyalty to a shared monarch as an essential symbol of our common heritage and the cornerstone of our constitutional democracy.
+Amongst CI’s aims is freedom of movement within the CANZUK Group for the citizens of Canada, Australia, New Zealand and the United Kingdom.
+In addition, it regards loyalty to the same monarch as an essential symbol of a common heritage and the cornerstone of constitutional democracy.

 More specifically, it is envisaged that the CANZUK Group would collaborate in the following areas: